BunquinTheodore/RealEstateAgent/README.md

 ## 👤 Author

-**Theodore Von Joshua M. Bunquin**
+**Dennice Velasco**
 - 🔗 [LinkedIn](https://www.linkedin.com/in/theodore-bunquin-4150ba255/)
 - 📸 [Instagram](https://www.instagram.com/theodorebunquin/)
 - 📧 bunquintheodore@gmail.com

-## 📚 Academic Information
+## 📚 Notes

-- **Course:** Human and Computer Interaction
-- **Section:** CS 3101
-- **Institution:** Batangas State University - The National Engineering University
+- Social links and contact addresses are placeholders and will be updated by the owner.

 ## 📄 License

-This project is for educational purposes and showcases the skills of Theodore Von Joshua M. Bunquin.
-All content and design elements are proprietary to the creator.
+This project is for portfolio and informational purposes and showcases the services and experience of Dennice Velasco.